cloudskytian/sugoi-player-deprecated/README.md

   REM Now you have the .sln file.
 Open it using VS.
   ```

+### Linux

+#### Requirements

+- gcc
+- qt5
+- libmpv-dev
+- pkg-config

 ## Bug reports & Feature requests

-Please use the [**issues tracker**](https://github.com/wangwenx190/Sugoi-Player/issues) provided by GitHub to send us bug reports or feature requests.
+Please use the [**issues tracker**](https://github.com/wangwenx190/sugoi-player-deprecated/issues) provided by GitHub to send us bug reports or feature requests.
 Follow the template's instructions or the issue
 will likely be ignored or closed as invalid.